szilard/benchm-ml/z-other-tools/README.md

-**Why binary classification and random forests?** Because binary classification is the largest use case in machine learning applications, while random forests is the most widely used tool after logistic regression (but logistic regression is way less accurate).
+**Why binary classification and random forests?** Because binary classification is the largest use case in machine learning applications, while random forests is the most widely used tool after logistic regression (but linear models are usually less accurate).